Enhancing the shopping experience for mobile and home services at Entel.

 Role and Team

-Product Designer together with 1 Product Designer - 1 Content Designer - 1 UX Researcher
+Product Designer together with another Product Designer and a UX Researcher

 Type